-Los Angeles-based Jewish artist, Jaime Scholnick, is an artist known for producing sculptures that play with material and form, such as the milled wood abstractions inspired by Styrofoam packaging.
+Los Angeles-based Jewish artist, Jaime Scholnick, is an artist known for making sculptures that play with material and form, such as the milled wood abstractions inspired by Styrofoam packaging.
 Her “Gaza: Mowing the Lawn” series is the first time she has worked with photography.
 Here she has created altered photographs, which show wrecked urban landscapes and explosive abstractions.

 Her “Mowing the Lawn” series is named after an Israeli military term of attack.
 She has created 52 small panels to document the atrocity on the part of the Israeli military in their 2014 assault on the civilians of Gaza.
 Delicate lines in black, blue, yellow, and red come together to cover horrific photographs of people killed in this attack.
 Because she is Jewish she “can’t talk about this with my family.”
 But she knows that there are “enough people who are Jewish” who see the wrong in this military action.

 She is a 2017 recipient of the California Community Foundation Visual Arts Fellowship.
 Her work has been exhibited in galleries and museums in Japan, Amsterdam, and Berlin.
 In the United States her work has been shown in the Torrance Art Museum, Otis College of Art and Design, U.C.L.A.
-Hammer, and others.
+Hammer Museum, and others.
 She has also done community action work with the Right Way Foundation, an organization that works with foster youths.